 For the past several years, Karima has been involved in various initiatives designed to help organizations better protect and leverage their IP rights.
 Most recently, she joined the Standards Council of Canada Technical Committee as an expert, where she represents Canada’s interests for the forthcoming IP Management Standard (ISO 50505).
 Karima also serves on a number of boards and advises and supports technology start-ups and scale-ups.
 She is a scholar-in-residence at Windsor Law’s Law and Technology Lab, where she has been involved in interdisciplinary studies related to IP literacy.

-Prior to her role at CIGI, Karima was the chief legal officer and general counsel at Research In Motion (BlackBerry).
-In the 12 years she served at Research In Motion, she was a valued member of the senior leadership team and oversaw a global legal team.
+Prior to joining CIGI, Karima was the chief legal officer and general counsel at Research In Motion (BlackBerry).
+In the 12 years she served there, she was a valued member of the senior leadership team and oversaw a global legal team.
 She was also a member of various strategic and operational senior management committees.
 One of her key responsibilities was to oversee critical and multi-jurisdictional IP litigation that threatened the ongoing operations of the company.
-Karima has also engaged with various government entities during her tenure at Research In Motion and thereafter, to improve the patent system particularly as it relates to patent reform.
+Karima also engaged with various government entities during her tenure at Research In Motion and thereafter to improve the patent system, particularly as it relates to patent reform.

 Karima is a graduate of Simon Fraser University’s executive M.B.A. program and B.Sc. program.
 She also attained a law degree from the University of British Columbia and is a graduate of the Rotman Directors Education Program.